badersur/chirp/module-3/README.md

 ### Protecting APIs with Authentication using Middleware

-Now that we've added our authentication APIs we can actually create our own middle ware to protect some of our APIs.
+Now that we've added our authentication APIs we can actually create our own middleware to protect some of our APIs.

 For Chirp! we want to allow anyone to read posts, but modifying and creating new posts is exclusively for registered users.